Ziyadelbanna/Signal-flow-grapher/README.md

 # Signal-flow-grapher

->_Write the transfer function, simplify it and represent the signal flowgraph of the control system._
+>_Write the transfer function, simplify it and represent the signal flow graph of the control system._